 Dubbed ‘the eternal metal’ for its 100 per cent recyclable properties, copper has been used by humans for millennia, and remains one of the most valuable metals on the market today.
-What makes it so enduring and special?
+So, what makes it so enduring and special?

 It’s no surprise copper ranks as the third most consumed metal in the world: our modern lives depend on it.
 Without copper, our world would be stuck at a tech level of the late 1800s – we would have very few cars, air travel would be near impossible, we’d have no phones, no radio and only mechanical computer machines.